 Quartz watches (without additional functions, e.g. radio receivers);

-Filament lamps (bulbs);

 Home and building switches which do not contain any active electronic components;

 Passive antennas;

 Plugs-, sockets-, terminal blocks- etc. that do not have surge protectors).

 If the product under assessment is not included in the list of examples above and the EMC assessment establishes that the apparatus concerned is inherently benign in terms of electromagnetic compatibility (both for emission and immunity) according to Article 2(2d), the EMCD shall not apply.
 However, it is recommended to document the results of the assessment and its conclusion.